 Where an agency provides us with your details they and People’s Postcode Lottery will be data controllers in relation to your data.
 Where you apply directly People’s Postcode Lottery is the data controller in respect of the data you provide.

-We will store your data and use it to administer our recruitment process while we are considering your candidacy.
-If you become an employee these records will be incorporated into your personnel file and held in line with our normal retention period for employment files which is six years from the time that your employment with us ends.
-Unsuccessful applicant’s details are held on file for six months after which they are deleted.
+We will use an HR software provider to administer our recruitment process and your data will be stored on this sytem while we consider your candidacy.
+If you become an employee these records will be incorporated into your personnel file and held in line with our normal retention period for employment files which is seven years from the time that your employment with us ends.
+Unsuccessful applicant’s details are held for 12 months after which they are deleted.
 We have a legitimate interests in the recruitment of new team members.

 We collect your personal data when you ask to be added to our careers alerts service.